morben09/latex-macro-doc/Readme.txt

 % 	While reading, all lines with one %-symbol (%) at first are being ignored.
 % 	While reading, all lines with two %-symbols (%%) are being interpreted as a title.
 % 	While reading, all lines with more than two %-symbols are being interpreted as a new chapter.
+% 	Comments after the tag %-% are inserted in the 'comment' column of the last command.
+% 	The minimal_example.sty document this comment system.

 % Commands with input parameters only works with up to nine parameters. (else compiling error in LaTeX)